All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ghrelin: the hunger accelerator

 Ghrelin is produced primarily in your stomach, and it tells your brain it's time to eat.
 In a well-functioning system, ghrelin rises before meals and drops after you eat.
 But in many people, especially those who have dieted repeatedly or carry excess weight, ghrelin doesn't drop as much after eating as it should.
-The "I'm hungry" signal stays elevated even when you've consumed adequate food.
+The "I'm hungry" signal stays improved even when you've consumed adequate food.

 Leptin: the broken brake pedal